micro-gl/micro-containers/README.md

 find_package(micro-containers REQUIRED)
 target_link_libraries(your_app micro-containers::micro-containers)
 ```
-5. Just copy the `include/micro-containers` into a sub folder of your project and include the header
+5. Just copy the `include/micro-containers` into node sub folder of your project and include the header
    files you need with relative path in your source files.

 ## Running Examples